iamkiko/kotlin-orderbook/README.md

 ### Configuration

-The performance testing script is configured to target the following API endpoint by default:
+The performance simulation script is configured to target the following API endpoint by default:

 - **API Endpoint**: `http://localhost:8085/api/orders/limit`